muecke87/conventions/docs/db.md

   item_id SMALLINT NOT NULL DEFAULT 1,
-  revision SMALLINT NOT NULL DEFAULT 0, title TEXT NOT NULL, state STATE NOT NULL DEFAULT ('CHANGED')::STATE, created_by_user_id BIGINT NOT NULL REFERENCES users(id) ON DELETE NO ACTION, responsible_user_id BIGINT NOT NULL REFERENCES users(id) ON DELETE NO ACTION, review_interval BIGINT NOT NULL DEFAULT (365)::BIGINT,
+  revision SMALLINT NOT NULL DEFAULT 0, title TEXT NOT NULL, state GUIDELINE_STATE NOT NULL DEFAULT ('CHANGED')::STATE, created_by_user_id BIGINT NOT NULL REFERENCES users(id) ON DELETE NO ACTION, responsible_user_id BIGINT NOT NULL REFERENCES users(id) ON DELETE NO ACTION, review_interval BIGINT NOT NULL DEFAULT (365)::BIGINT,